-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1990.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Matsunaga is shown as a purple triangle. (analysis methodology)

 Some of Matsunaga’s most recently sponsored bills include...

 - S. 2111 (101st): A bill designating the month of May as “Asian/Pacific American Heritage Month”.

 - S. 1940 (101st): A bill for the relief of Clement Perez.